Abdullah-Al-Sami/AEC-IoT-TaskNet-Dataset-for-MADDPG-Algorithm/README.md

 ---

-## 📘 Intended For: AEC-IoT TaskNet is meant for researchers working on:
+## 🗺 7.
+Intended For: AEC-IoT TaskNet is meant for researchers working on 📘 :

 ### 🟦 Edge Computing
 - MEC server assignment